core-wg/senml-spec/draft-ietf-core-senml.md

 many databases and analytic systems. {{RFC5952}} contains advice on encoding an IPv6 address in a name.

+If the Record has no Unit, the Base Unit is used as the Unit.
+Having no Unit and no Base Unit is allowed.

 If either the Base Time or Time value is missing, the missing attribute is considered to have a value of zero.
 The Base Time and Time values are added together to get the time of measurement.
 A time